Revyung/recommender-system/README.md

-This is a detailed experiment of collaborative filtering in classical matrix factorization and of breakthroughs in deep learning, benchmarked on the MovieLens dataset
+This is a detailed pytorch implementation of collaborative filtering in neural networks benchmarked on the MovieLens dataset.
+In addition, it will discuss the latest advancement in methodology in particular, how deep learning can be utilized to aid learning user-item interaction function.